xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 libtool -static -arch_only arm64 ./MyLogger.o ./MyLoggerInternal.o -o libMyLogger.a
 ```

 Now replacing the old `libMyLogger.a` with the new one.
 Everything should now work seamlessly!
-To recap, when distributing a static library without using a framework format, we need
+To recap, when distributing a static library without using a `.xcframework`` format, we need

 1. A swift module file
 2. A static library file